How To Fund Your Medical Studies Abroad

 In other words, this is a financial award for academic excellence or similar achievements.

 Such a scholarship is the Heinrich Boll Foundation Scholarship in Germany.
-It's available for all students, no matter if they are local or international.
+It's available for all students, whether they are local or international.
 To find information, visit the sponsor's official website - DAAD and Heinrich Boll Foundation.

 Unfortunately, the chances of getting a scholarship or funding from the universities are very slim for foreign students.